Ellena-F/Impact-of-Meat-Consumption/README.md

 how it influences global climate change and human health.

-This project will first demonstrate how the increasing of diet related chronic disease may linked to the level of meat consumption, by examining the change in meat consumption level over the years and these diseases rate from different countries.
+This project will first use a shiny dashboard to demonstrate how the increasing of diet related chronic disease may linked to the level of meat consumption, by examining the change in meat consumption level over the years and these diseases rate from different countries.
 Then, it will be illustrating how the increasing of consumption of meat may lead to a worsening climate problem, by exploring greenhouse gases produced,